-The M10-D is a recent release, and it’s the purest expression of the film camera ethos in a digital machine.
+The M10-D is the most film-like digital camera the company’s yet made.
+It’s the purest expression of the film camera ethos in a digital machine.
 The M10-D is essentially a Leica M10 that recalls the look and feel of the original M series camera.
 It loses the Leica Red Dot logo and replaces it with the more film-traditional Leica Script engraving.
 There’s a thumb rest on the top of the machine that flips out, looking and actuating almost exactly the same way that the film advance lever of the M3 does.
 The on/off switch is a ring surrounding an exposure compensation wheel that’s a clear reference to the film speed reminder of the oldest M film cameras (or the ISO selector on later M film cameras).
 This on/off and exposure compensation dial sits on the rear of the camera, exactly where most digital cameras would show their LCD display (this space is available because the M10-D simply doesn’t have an LCD display).
 This is the M10-D’s boldest move.

 It’s a question that I won’t answer in a definitive way.
 Different strokes for different folks.
 But if you’re looking for the closest experience to shooting an incredible film camera but want those digital files and digital workflow, the M10-D might be the pinnacle of modern machines.
 (Even if I’d never buy one).

 Shop eBay for an M10-D